Mamila2018/hello-world/README.md

 ~~This was mistaken text~~
 **This text is _extremely_ important**
-***All this text is important*** in the words of:
+***All this text is important*** in the words of abraham lincon:
-< Pardon my French
+> Pardon my French